IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 ```
 NOTE:

-- For `cp4waiops.profile`, the profile `x-small` is only for demo, PoC, or dev environment.
-If you are looking for official installation, use profile such as `small` or `large` instead.
+- `cp4waiops.profile` The profile `x-small` is only suitable for demonstrations and proof-of-concept deployments.
+Production environments must use a `small` or `large` profile.
-- For `cp4waiops.eventManager.enabled`, it needs to be false if you use `x-small` profile as it only covers AI Manager, not including Event Manager.
+- `cp4waiops.eventManager.enabled` This must be false if you have a value of `x-small` for `cp4waiops.profile`, as this profile size is only suitable for deployments of AI Manager, and not for deployments of AI Manager and Event Manager.
-- For `cp4waiops.eventManager.clusterDomain`, it is the domain name of the cluster where Event Manager is installed.
-Use fully qualified domain name (FQDN), e.g.: apps.clustername.abc.xyz.com.
+- `cp4waiops.eventManager.clusterDomain` This is the domain name of the cluster where Event Manager is installed.
+Use a fully qualified domain name (FQDN).
+For example, `apps.clustername.abc.xyz.com`.

-### Verify CP4WAIOps Installation (Cli)
+### Verify Cloud Pak for Watson AIOps installation (CLI)

-To verify the CP4WAIOps installation, run following command:
+Run the following command to verify that the Cloud Pak for Watson AIOps installation was successful:

 ```sh
 kubectl get application -A
 ```

-The output will be something similar as follows:
+Example output from a successful installation:

 ```console
 # kubectl get application -A